bollu/bollu.github.io/content/blog/announcing-simplexhc.md

     matcher(1);
 }
 ```

-The problem with this approach is obvious:
+The problem with this approach is that since none of `matcher`, `function_one`, `function_two` ever return, the call stack will eventually blow up.
+So, we need to implement this some other way.
+I discuss two approaches: what is described in the original `STG` paper, and the approach that I am considering for `simplexhc`.

 ##### STG paper approach: